Jacque Vaughn: College

 In his college career Vaughn became the starting point guard as a freshman after being chosen to replace incumbent starter Calvin Rayford.
 Among his first-year highlights were earning the MVP award at the 1993 Pre-Season NIT at Madison Square Garden in New York City and hitting a game-winning three pointer at the overtime buzzer to beat Indiana in an early season game at Allen Fieldhouse.
 Throughout his four years at Kansas, Vaughn was known as a good distributor of the basketball and effective defender with great speed and court awareness.
 By the end of his college career, he was the all-time leader in assists in Kansas basketball history with 804 total (since surpassed by Aaron Miles), as well as the Big Eight Conference's all-time record holder.
-In 1995, Vaugn was named Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.
+In 1995, Vaughn was named Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.
 Additionally in 1997, the award given annually to the school's assist leader was renamed to include Vaughn, Miles and original assists leader, Cedric Hunter, as the Hunter/Vaughn/Miles Assists Award.

 Vaughn earned a 3.72 GPA as a business administration major.
 He was a two-time Academic All-American at Kansas and the 1997 GTE Academic All-American of the Year.
 He was also a two-time all-conference pick and was named the Big Eight Player of the Year in 1996.
 His college jersey was retired on December 31, 2002, and hangs in the rafters of Allen Fieldhouse.